edgarroman/zappa-django-guide/docs/index.md

 ### [Core Django Setup](core_django_setup.md)

 This section documents setting up a Django project with only core Python functionality responding to HTTP calls.
-After this section the following will work:

-* URL Routes
-* Views (but no static file serving)
-* Management Commands

-What will not work:

-* Static Files not being served
-* There is no database connection available (not even SQLite)
-* No HTTPS support
+The value of this core walkthrough could be to power an API driven compute engine or a event-driven data processing tool without the need to provide a UI.

 ### [Support for Static Files](static_files.md)